jjangga0214/.dotfiles.kali/MANUAL.md

 ## app image launcher

-Download it from [here](https://github.com/TheAssassin/AppImageLauncher) if it's not preinstalled
+Download it from [here](https://github.com/TheAssassin/AppImageLauncher) if it's not preinstalled.

 ## execute apps with non-root user